dsantos-lean/CP3402-Learning-Journals/week_04.md

 [WampServer](https://wampserver.aviatechno.net/) - development platform I used for this week's practical [WP Astra](https://wpastra.com/) - wordpress theme that I used this week, I also tried their web developer portfolio template.
 [Convert Forms - Joomla](http://www.tassos.gr/joomla-extensions/convert-forms) - the highly customisable forms plugin I used on my Joomla website version.
-[Akeeba Backup - Joomla](https://www.akeeba.com/products/akeeba-backup.html) - installed to back up my website, peace of mind knowing I can fall back to a stable version.
+[Akeeba Backup - Joomla](https://www.akeeba.com/products/akeeba-backup.html) - installed to back up my website.

 ## Estimated Hours
 I estimated 18 hours of my time was used this week on this subject including this practical, and the assignment.
 Most of it was looking for themes, plugins, and figuring out how to set up wamp.